elizkoleary/elizkoleary.github.io/due_10.12.19/README.md

 ## Usage

-This website can be used to create a random password given user input of character length, use of numbers, special characters, upper and lower case letters.
+This website is am online quiz game.
+While the game is functional and questions and answers are accurate, the true purpose is to demonstrate my knowldege of JavaScript

 ## Credits

-I used Bootstrap for many of the elements in this website
+I used Bootstrap and jQueryfor many of the elements in this website